Hello, I’m Katie Forrest, one of the directors here at Forrest Williams.

 We will work to understand your exact needs, and make an application for the Court process to be adapted around these needs.
 A Court will automatically be expected to accommodate your accessibility requirements if you are in a wheelchair, but there is no automatic understanding of the fact that you, perhaps, shouldn’t be asked double-negatives or will need additional time to process questions before being able to answer.
 We see in particular many young men with autism or Asperger’s Syndrome, or mental ages younger than their actual age, being charged with sexual offences.

-While we have experienced the police saying things such as “he can’t have Special Needs, he goes to University”, we understand that a young adult with Asperger’s Syndrome can be incredibly gifted academically but have a very limited ability to read facial expressions, making it very hard to decide whether a girl is consenting to having her hand held.
+While we have experienced the police saying things such as “he can’t have Special Needs, he goes to University”, we understand that a young adult with high-functioning autism or Asperger’s Syndrome can be incredibly gifted academically but have a very limited ability to read facial expressions, making it very hard to decide whether a girl is consenting to having her hand held.
 We appreciate that mental health problems often affect a person’s ability to digest and remember information.
 We understand that you may be easily led.
 And we understand that you may not know that you are easily led.
 But we also understand that the next client with the same diagnosis as you, may be entirely unwavering in their opinions.

 We have the understanding of real-life, hands-on experience of additional needs – we have not just attended a half day course to learn the basics because we ‘should’, we have deliberately chosen to use our experience to help, because we must.